Western Carolina University (Public Relations)

 -Andy Thanks for reviewing my page!
 Please call me Andy.

-I grew up in Waynesville, NC and graduated Tuscola High School in 2006.
-In high school, I was a member of the marching band (trumpet), varsity soccer team, National Honor Society and both the math club and traveling math team.
-I scored a combined 1780 on the SAT math, verbal and writing
+I grew up in Asheville, NC and graduated high school in 2006, where I was a member of the marching band (trumpet), varsity soccer team, National Honor Society and both the math club and traveling math team.
+I scored a combined 1720 on the standard SAT format at that time.
+In today's two

-My rate includes any travel expense and aligns with that of my after-school position.
-The only time this changes is if regular sessions are requested; I can then offer a lower rate.
+My rate is an average that includes travel expense.
+The only time this changes is if longer sessions are requested; I can then offer a lower rate.

 Andrew asked questions prior to the tutoring session, to understand exactly where our daughter needed help.
 He put the time in before coming to our home, arriving with a prepared lesson plan.
 He is confident in his knowledge of the subject (APUSH).
 Andrew is now working with our daughter to help her develop a better approach to essay writing.
 It is also important that our 15-year old feels comfortable working with Andrew.
 We would not hesitate to recommend Andrew.